18+ | Commercial Content | T&Cs apply | Begambleaware.org

 Tall, rangy, composed on the ball and displaying an extraordinary reading of the game, Doucouré drew more plaudits than any of Watford's four scorers on the night.

 It did not take long for the speculation to start.
-Already the midfielder, who turned 25 last month, has been subject of Tottenham transfer rumours.
-Spurs won’t be the last top-six club linked with the Frenchman between now and the summer transfer window.
+Already the midfielder, who turned 25 last month, has been subject of Manchester United and Tottenham transfer rumours.
+The Red Devils and Spurs won't be the last top-six club linked with the Frenchman between now and the summer transfer window.

 And yet it almost didn't happen for Doucouré in English football.
 Signed in the 2015 January window from Rennes for £8million, he was loaned to Granada – who then shared the Pozzo family as owners with Watford – for the second half of the season.